ZeyuuuChen/ZeyuuuChen.github.io/_pages/about.md

 - *2023.05 - 2023.08*, Huawei, Central Media Research Institute, CG&XR Department (Algorithm Engineer Intern), China.

 # 📷 Beyond Research
-I'm a photographer and backpacker who wants to try more things and explore the world, with the dream of making my own movie!
+I'm a photographer and backpacker, I've travelled to more than 10 countries and I enjoy trying new things and exploring the world.
+Besides that, I hope to make a film of my own one day!